dpresbit/zippy/README.md

 	- netaddr
 	- elementtree

-Dependencies Note:  To install packages offline, download wheel files from pypi.org, then use: pip install virtualenv-15.1.0-py2.py3-none-any.whl --user
+Dependencies Note:  To install packages offline, download wheel files from pypi.org for each dependency, then use: `pip install virtualenv-15.1.0-py2.py3-none-any.whl --user`

 To deploy this stack (tested on Ubuntu 18.04.2 and Windows10 with 2/26 Docker) Create a directory and place the included docker-compose.yml file  and all yml and conf files inside of it.
 CD to the directory and issue the following command: